A Finn who wants to see the world

 I'm interested in philosophy, equality, diversity, and inclusion.
 I'm also passionate about reading, watching sports, playing video games, posting meme-y gifs, and seeing the world.
 I hate doing the dishes or filing expense reports.

 When I was younger, I was a shy boy who spent most of his times alone: reading books, doing things with his computer or playing with LEGOs.
 As I grew up, in my mid-twenties, I become much more social, I started building communities and volunteer-based teams and started to care about creating things for others.
 Luckily, reading, computers and LEGOs all have been wildly helpful in that process.

 I get very excited about things and I'm a starter.
 I don't have patience for grinding or maintaining something for decades.
 I start something, see if it works and then either stop or give it to someone else to continue.

 Past years I've been suffering from panic disorder which keeps me from flying.
 It sucks but luckily Europe is mostly land and I love trains.
 I hope that one day I'll be able to fly back to California or see Australia and Japan.

 I love to write about technology and communities and share the knowledge I have gained throughout my projects.
-I coach in various programming communities, coach young entrepreneurs in others and aim to publish all my work with either open source or creative commons license so that as many people as possible can enjoy them.
+I coach in various programming communities, coach young entrepreneurs in startup communities and aim to publish all my work with either open source or creative commons license so that as many people as possible can enjoy them.

 I'm also a minimalist.
 Few years ago I heavily downsized what I owned and in 2018, I spent five months without an apartment, with my belongings in a backpack living in friends' apartments as they were traveling.
 And I loved it!